chinapedia/wikipedia.abstract.en/Page/Reptile.md

 Reproduction

-Crocodilian egg diagram
-1. eggshell, 2. yolk sac, 3. yolk (nutrients), 4. vessels, 5. amnion, 6. chorion, 7. air space, 8. allantois, 9. albumin (egg white), 10. amniotic sac, 11. crocodile embryo, 12. amniotic fluid Trachylepis_maculilabris_mating.jpg]] Geckos_mating.jpg Tortoise-Hatchling.jpg eggs with hard or leathery shells, requiring internal fertilization when mating.]]
+]] eggs with hard or leathery shells, requiring internal fertilization when mating.]]

 Reptiles generally reproduce sexually, though some are capable of asexual reproduction.
 All reproductive activity occurs through the cloaca, the single exit/entrance at the base of the tail where waste is also eliminated.
 Most reptiles have copulatory organs, which are usually retracted or inverted and stored inside the body.
 In turtles and crocodilians, the male has a single median penis, while squamates, including snakes and lizards, possess a pair of hemipenes, only one of which is typically used in each session.
 Tuatara, however, lack copulatory organs, and so the male and female simply press their cloacas together as the male discharges sperm.[146]